nationalarchives/docker/docker/tna-python/README.md

 These locations can be overridden with the `SSL_KEY_FILE` and `SSL_CERTIFICATE_FILE` environment variables.

-### Disabling SSL
+Set the `SSL_CA_CERTIFICATES_FILE` environment variable and mount an appropriate CA file to the container to set up the certificate authorities.

-Although not recommended, SSL for the containers can be disabled on higher environments by setting `ALLOW_INSECURE` to `true`.
+SSL for the containers can be disabled by setting `ALLOW_INSECURE` to `true`.